kaifishr/kaifishr.github.io/_posts/2021-03-01-neural-grid.md

 ### Comparison of Implementations

-Network size: 784 x [128 x 128] x 10

-I wondered, how both implementations above would compare in terms of their computational performance.
-That's why I tested how long they take for an epoch on the Fashion-MNIST dataset.
-Note, that the naive implementation can only process one data sample per training iteration.
+I wondered how both implementations above would compare in terms of their computational performance and tested how long it would take each approach to do a single epoch.
+So let's look at some numbers how the implementations perform using the Fashion-MNIST dataset and a grid size of $128 \times 128$.
+The entire network can be written as $784 \times [128 \times 128] \times 10$.

-Comparison of training time in seconds for a single epoch on the Fashion-MNIST dataset:
+The following table shows the training time in seconds for a single epoch on the Fashion-MNIST dataset for different batch sizes and accelerators.

 | Implementation | Accelerator | Batch size | Time per epoch | Speedup |
 |:--------------:|:-----------:|:----------:|:--------------:|:-------:|